What are you doing for Easter?? We are going to have an Easter Egg hunt with our dogs! No joke.

 - Reduce destructive behaviors

-- Increase natural behaviors (foraging, hunting, using their canine senses in a healthy way)
+- Increase natural behaviors (foraging, hunting, using their exquisite senses in a healthy way)

-- Teach you new ways to engage and play with your canine companion
+- Teach you new ways to engage and play with your animal companion

 So what does this research mean for you and your dog?
 It means that when you give your dog a healthy challenge (like searching for a hard boiled egg in the backyard – hint hint) your dog is going to be so excited to use all of his/her dog senses to solve the problem of finding the hidden egg!
 Your dog is going to go bonkers with excitement that he/she was able to hunt down those eggs!